crazyduck/cups-canon/README.md

 # cups-canon
-Docker Cups profile for Canon pixma
+Docker compose Cups profile for Canon pixma ip7200

+Container will deploy a cups daemon which has a Canon Pixma ip7200 printer configured by default.

 if needed modify user / pass in compose.yml